 Road quality is another big factor in how pleasant one’s driving experience is.
 America’s highways and bridges are underfunded overall, with a backlog of hundreds of billions of dollars in repairs needed, according to the American Society of Civil Engineers.
-The World Economic forum ranks U.S. roads at 17th in quality out of 141 economically developed nations, too.
+The World Economic Forum ranks U.S. roads at 17th in quality out of 141 economically developed nations, too.
 It’s clear there’s room for improvement.

 Some cities are better for those behind the wheel, though.
 To determine those places, WalletHub compared the 100 largest cities across 30 key indicators of driver-friendliness.
 Our data set ranges from average gas prices to annual hours in traffic congestion per auto commuter to auto-repair shops per capita.